ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Conclusion

 \section{Conclusion}

-In this work, we introduce ForgeryGPT, a novel framework that significantly advances the IFDL task by leveraging high-order forensics knowledge correlations from diverse linguistic feature spaces, while offering explainable generation and interactive dialogue capabilities.
-Through the integration of the Mask-Aware Forgery Extractor and the three-stage training process: Image-Text Alignment Pre-training, Mask-Text Alignment Pre-training, and Task-Specific Instruction Tuning—ForgeryGPT addresses critical limitations of existing methods, such as the reliance on manual thresholds and the lack of interpretability.
-Our comprehensive experiments demonstrate that ForgeryGPT achieves superior performance as compared to both the MLLM GPT-4o and state-of-the-art IFDL methods.
-Additionally, ForgeryGPT excels at providing detailed, convincing explanations, as confirmed through quantitative analysis and human evaluation.
-These results highlight ForgeryGPT’s potential as a robust solution for fine-grained forgery detection and localization, contributing significantly to the advancement of explainable AI in this domain.
+In this work, we introduce ForgeryGPT, a novel framework that advances the IFDL task by leveraging high-order forensic knowledge correlations from diverse linguistic feature spaces, while providing explainable generation and interactive dialogue capabilities.
+Extensive experiments demonstrate that ForgeryGPT consistently outperforms both the MLLM GPT-4o and state-of-the-art IFDL baselines across multiple benchmarks.
+In addition, the model excels at generating detailed and trustworthy explanations, as confirmed through both quantitative metrics and human evaluation, highlighting its ability to integrate vision-language understanding with forensic reasoning.
+Despite these achievements, we acknowledge that the incorporation of large language models introduces inherent risks of hallucination, particularly when the visual evidence is ambiguous or the prompt context is limited.
+Addressing such challenges remains an important avenue for future research.
+Potential directions include the development of more robust pretraining paradigms, enhanced grounding mechanisms, and the utilization of larger and more diverse multimodal datasets to further bolster the model’s reliability and generalization.
+Overall, ForgeryGPT marks a promising stride toward building accurate, interpretable, and user-aligned systems for fine-grained image forgery detection and localization, contributing to the broader pursuit of trustworthy and explainable AI.